Chart Color Schemes

 Infrastructure

-Rockhampton Surrounds - East has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally
+Rockhampton Surrounds - East has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch identified 16 projects likely affecting the region.
-Notable ones are Rockhampton-Yeppoon Road project, Yeppoon Road Upgrade (commencing 2023), Lifestyles By The Beach Over 50s Village at Zilzie, Crestwood Estate development, and Oak Tree Retirement Village in Norman Gardens.
+Notable ones are Rockhampton-Yeppoon Road project, Yeppoon Road Upgrade (commencing Jul-20xx), Lifestyles By The Beach Over 50s Village development at Zilzie, Crestwood Estate construction, and Oak Tree Retirement Village Norman Gardens expansion.
 Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.